Tenancy deposit claims

 If your landlord failed to register your rental deposit and/or provide you with the required certificate of proof within 30 days of the deposit being paid,

-you are entitled to make a tenancy deposit claim for compensation from your landlord.
-This compensation payment is compulsory and can be between one and three
+you are entitled to make a claim for compensation from your landlord.
+This compensation payment for tenancy deposit claims is compulsory and can be between

 If you think your landlord put your deposit at risk by failing to protect it correctly, follow the steps below to find out if you can make a claim.